 Either way, my plan was to film at least three or four mini-docs and have them in various stages of readiness before the first was released.
 I didn’t want to release my first film and not have any more films ready, or close to ready.
 As it turned out, this was a wise move, particularly since COVID-19 hit and filming stopped.
 I had four (and a half) filmed by the time filming got shut down.

-My thought was to release one every couple of months as a way to offer information to the public about the various ways animals support people (and vice versa).
+My thought was to release one every couple of months in 2019 and 2020 as a way to offer information to the public about the various ways animals support people (and vice versa).
 The ultimate goal is for Animal Magic Films to create a feature film and/or docuseries over the next couple of years.